Stellacore/peridetic/README.md

 the need to carry (potentially large) dependencies forward in the (often small) project work at hand.

-Peridetic addresses this need by offering the two essential geographic transformations without the overhead of installing or learning a new environment and without creating any unnecessary dependencies for software development or runtime environments.
+Peridetic addresses this need by offering the two essential geodetic transformations without the overhead of installing or learning a new environment and without creating any unnecessary dependencies for software development or runtime environments.